ocadotechnology/mirror-operator/README.md

           storage: 20Gi
 ```

 The operator will then deploy a daemonset, statefulset, service and headless service in whichever namespace is configured.
 We generally expect this to be default.
-These will all be named `registry-mirror-<name>`, with the exception of the headless service which will be named `registry-mirror-<name>-headless`.
+These will all be named `registry-mirror-<name>`, with the exception of the headless service which will be named `registry-mirror-<name>-headless` and the statefulset and daemonset which will both be named `registry-mirror-<name>-utils`.
 You can get all the elements of your mirror using - `kubectl get ds,statefulset,svc,registrymirror -l mirror=<name> -n default`.

 If you wish to update the secret or URL, all you need to do is change it in the `RegistryMirror` manifest and the operator will handle updates.

 [operators]: https://coreos.com/blog/introducing-operators.html
 [mirror-hostess]: https://github.com/ocadotechnology/mirror-hostess